Concise Fuzzy Planar Embedding of Graphs: a Dimensionality Reduction Approach: Introduction

 \section{Introduction}

-Graphs can represent relations that exist in several domains.
-Social networks are a typical example of such usage with users as nodes that connect to one another by edges.
-The constant growth of such networks and the corresponding immense size of graph representation impose some difficulties in maintaining and manipulating such data.
-In particular, the edges that make up a graph can exceed its corresponding nodes by a great margin so that representation using an adjacency list is nearly impossible when dealing with big graphs.
+The constant growth of social networks and the corresponding immense size of graph representation impose some difficulties in maintaining and manipulating such data.
+In particular, the edges that make up a graph can exceed its corresponding nodes by a great margin so that classical representation using an adjacency matrix/list is nearly impossible when dealing with big graphs.
 This is especially true when using a system with a conventional main memory.

-Notable examples of big graphs include graphs that are used to represent webpages and their interconnections (i.e., hyperlinks) which can have 20 billion nodes and 160 billion edges.
+Other notable examples of big graphs include graphs that are used to represent webpages and their interconnections (i.e., hyperlinks) which can have close to 20 billion nodes and 160 billion edges.
 Social networks, on the other hand, can contain a billion users with relationships among users reaching more than 140 billion.
-If the graph were to be maintained solely on disk, i.e. using virtual memory, then the I/O operations required to answer queries concerning it would take up too much computing time as opposed to queries that consult a main memory.